meanbee/magecert/basics.md

 Prefixes are used for blocks, models and helpers.
 Using prefixes and not referring to classes directly by name allows rewriting the classes in the configuration and without the need to modify the code that uses them.

-## Internationalisation
+<h2 id="internationalization">Internationalisation</h2>

+Store views are typically used for internationalisation in Magento, with each one being configured for a particular language.

-`$this->__('Translate Me')` method is used to manage translatable text.
+In template files `$this->__('Translate Me')` method is used to manage translatable text.
+This is then handled by `Mage_Core_Helper_Data` and `Mage_Core_Model_Translate`.

 Before outputting this string it is checked against a number of locations for transactions.
 The priority for translations are in this order:

 1. Inline
     - The `core_translate` database table